Kalviai (Varėna)

 Kalviai is a village in Kaniavos eldership, Varėna district municipality, Alytus County, southeastern Lithuania.
 According to the 2001 census, the village has a population of 68 people.
 At the 2011 census, the population was 47.

+Etymology

+It is unclear if Lithuanian name Kalviai or Slavic name Kowalki originated first, but both respectably mean 'smiths' (from kalvis and коваль 'a smith').